 - 5 & 10 Gallon plastic bags – used to line bathroom garbage cans.
-Client loves it and makes it easier to empty and keep cans clean
+The client loves the detail thought and makes it easier to empty and keep cans clean.

 - Glass Cleaner – Any glass cleaner will work.
-We diluted an essential oil cleaner and worked awesome and smelled great.
+We diluted an essential oil cleaner and worked awesomely and smelled great.
 You can even use a mixture of vinegar and water.

-- Stainless steal cleaner – used in the kitchen on stainless steal appliance surfaces
+- Stainless steel cleaner – used in the kitchen on stainless steel appliance surfaces.

 - Toilet Bowl Cleaner

 - Microfiber cleaning cloths – used to clean all surfaces.
-Get 4 separate colors each for bathrooms, kitchens, dusting, glass cleaning
+Get 4 separate colors each for bathrooms, kitchens, dusting, and glass cleaning.

 - Terry Cloth towels – used to buff out glass and mirrors.